simplygenius/atmos/README.md

 Setup a non-root user - using your email as the IAM username is convenient for email notifications in the future (e.g. per-user security validations like auto-expiry of access keys)

 ```
-AWS_PROFILE=<root_profile_name> atmos user -l -k -g all-users -g ops-admin your@email.address
+AWS_PROFILE=<root_profile_name> atmos user create -l -k -g all-users -g ops-admin your@email.address
 aws configure --profile <user_profile_name>
 ```

+If you supply the "-m" flag, it will automatically create and activate a virtual MFA device with the user, and prompt you to save the secret to the atmos mfa keystore for integrated usage.
+You can skip saving the secret and instead just copy/paste it into your MFA device of choice.

-Login to the aws console as that user, change your password and setup MFA.
+Login to the aws console as that user, change your password and setup MFA there if you prefer doing it that way.
 Make sure you log out and back in again with MFA before you try setting up the [role switcher](#per-user-role-switcher-in-console)

 Now that a non-root user is created, you should be able to do everything as that user, so you can remove the root access keys if desired.
-Keeping them around can be useful though, as there are some AWS operations one can only be done as the root user.
+Keeping them around can be useful though, as there are some AWS operations that can only be done as the root user.
 Leaving them in your shared credential store, but deactivating them in the AWS console till needed is a reasonable compromise.

 While you can do everything in a single account, i've found a better practice is to use a new account for each env (dev, staging, prod, etc), and leave the ops account providing authentication duties and acting as a jumping off point to the others.
-This allows for better isolation between environments, thereby allow lots of safe iteration in dev environments without risking production.
+This allows for easier role/permission management down the line as well as better isolation between environments, thereby enabling safe iteration in dev environments without risking production.

 Create a new `dev` account, and bootstrap it to work with atmos